FIFA scandal to get Hollywood movie treatment, Blazer's role may be key

 Bensinger said that director Gavin O'Connor may be involved in his movie.

-Warner Bros., a unit of Time Warner Inc. (TWX.N), declined to comment on Friday, saying the studio did not comment about projects that may be in development.
+Warner Bros., a unit of Time Warner Inc., declined to comment on Friday, saying the studio did not comment about projects that may be in development.

 The New York Daily News reported last year that he kept an apartment in the city mainly for his cats and needed a fleet of mobility scooters to get about.